tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/estimators.md

     import the test set.
 Each dataset importing function must return two
     objects:

-    *   a dictionary in which the keys are feature column names and the values are Tensors (or SparseTensors) containing the corresponding feature data
+    *   a dictionary in which the keys are feature names and the values are Tensors (or SparseTensors) containing the corresponding feature data
     *   a Tensor containing one or more labels